dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-ECS template set great starting point to build upon
+ECS template set great starting point to build upon such as

 * autoscaling group policy and CloudWatch metric with alarm on high cluster memory reservation to invoke it
 * RDS stacks